team-mayes/atesa/docs/the_config_file.rst

 The *as_settings_file* should point to the the "settings.pkl" file in the previous aimless shooting working directory; see the last entry in :ref:`CVDefinitions`.
 See :ref:`ReactionCoordinateDefinition` for details on the `rc_definition` option.
 The same *rc_definition* should be used for both committor analysis and equilibrium path sampling (or, if the *path_to_rc_option* was used for committor analysis, then the same for equilibrium path sampling and ``rc_eval.py``).
 The *as_out_file* option should point to the same file that was used as the input for the ``lmax.py`` run that generated the reaction coordinate being used.
 Finally, *initial_coordinates* can be used to select any number of coordinate files, usually taken from shooting points (coordinate files whose names end with "_init.rst7") from aimless shooting.
 By default, EPS windows that have fewer than 20 initial coordinate files are filled up by the endpoints of simulations in adjacent windows, but it is still advisable to provide at least a handful of unique starting structures.

+Beyond these settings, the user will probably want to set the lower and upper bounds of the reaction coordinate to sample over.
+See :ref:`EquilibriumPathSamplingSettings` for details.

 EPS is a highly generalized free energy method that does not rely on restraints or biases of any kind.
 The cost of this benefit is that it is also among the least efficient free energy methods available, requiring a relatively large amount of simulation to acquire comparable sampling coverage to, for example, umbrella sampling.
-For this reason, EPS is recommended for use only in cases where other methods are unsuitable, such as for example in cases of highly complex reaction coordinates that do not lend themselves to restraints.
-Future versions of ATESA may include automation of umbrella sampling as an alternative to equilibrium path sampling.
+For this reason, EPS is recommended for use only in cases where other methods are unsuitable or unavailable.

 CAUTION: Because equilibrium path sampling measures the full energy profile instead of merely assessing the endpoints of simulations (as in aimless shooting and committor analysis), it is very sensitive to errors in the evaluation of the energy of any given state.
 For this reason, it is completely possible to have obtained reasonable aimless shooting and committor analysis results with a system or simulation parameters that are not suitable for equilibrium path sampling, for example owing to poor SCF convergence in QM calculations along portions of the RC.
 ATESA can NOT identify such errors on its own, and may produce EPS results that are not correct (but may appear reasonable at first glance)!
 It is the responsibility of the user to ensure that the EPS simulations are well-behaved and do not suffer from severe energetic or undersampling errors.
 Please direct any questions to `our GitHub page <https://github.com/team-mayes/atesa>` as an issue with the "question" label.